Devendran-Galaxy/House_Price_Prediction_Advanced_Regression/README.md

 The solution is divided into the following sections as per Crisp DM framework:

-Crisp DM framework
+## Crisp DM framework
-Business Understanding
-Data Understanding and exploration
-Data preparation
-Initial Modelling building
-Applying regularization
-Model building and evaluation
-Model Deployment

 1. Business Understanding
+2. Data Understanding and exploration
+3. Data preparation
+4. Initial Modelling building
+5. Applying regularization
+6. Model building and evaluation
+7. Model Deployment

+## Business Understanding
 Understand the company’s objectives

 The company wants to know: